ashbhat/boilerplate_fastapi/readme.md

 DB_USER=
 DB_PASSWORD=
 ```

 Now, let's get our database up to speed.
 Run all migrations with this command:
 ```bash
 alembic upgrade head
 ```

+Your database is now created with a single table called SampleTable.
+You can check it out under _meta/_migrations/versions/50f2356dd61a_first_revision.py

 ## Step 4: Starting the Server
 You can start the server with the following command